 Manual testing is not replaced by automation testing.
 You can’t automate everything, no matter how useful your automated tests are.
 Manual tests are good in software development because they can be used in situations where automation isn’t possible.

-Both automated and manual testing has advantages and disadvantages.
+Both automated and manual testing have advantages and disadvantages.
 Manual testing allows us to have a better understanding of the problem and analyze different test angles with greater freedom.

-Automated testing saves time in the long run by executing a high number of surface-level tests in a short period of time.
+Automated testing saves time in the long run by executing a high number of surface-level tests in a short period.

-Quality assurance is a process-driven approach that corresponds if the process of developing the product is correct and conforms to all the standards.
+Quality assurance is a process-driven approach that ensures the process of developing the product is correct and conforms to all the standards.
 It is studied as a preventive measure.
-This is because it specifies the weakness in the process to build software.
+This is because it specifies the weakness in the process of building software.
 It involves activities like document review, test case review, walk-throughs, inspections, other reviews, etc.

-Validation – It is a dynamic mechanism of testing and validating where testing is done by executing the code and to check the software product meets the customer’s needs or not.
+Validation – It is a dynamic mechanism of testing and validating, where testing is done by executing the code to check whether the software product meets the customer’s needs or not.
 Validation contains activities like functional and non-functional testing techniques.

 43) What is SDLC?